The Accusation (2021 film)

 The Accusation (Les Choses humaines) is a 2021 French courtroom drama film directed by Yvan Attal.
-The screenplay, written by Attal and Yaël Langmann, is an adaptation of Karine Tuil's 2019 novel of the same name.
-It had its world premiere on 9 September 2021 at the 78th Venice International Film Festival, and was released in France by Gaumont Film Company on 1 December 2021.
+The screenplay, written by Attal and Yaël Langmann, is an adaptation of the 2019 novel Les Choses humaines by Karine Tuil.
+It had its world premiere on 9 September 2021 at the 78th Venice International Film Festival, and was released in France by Gaumont (company) on 1 December 2021.

 Plot

-Alexandre Farel is the son of the prominent television presenter Jean Farel.
-Claire, his mother, left Jean and lives with Adam Wizman, who is also separated from his Orthodox Jewish wife with whom he has a daughter, Mila.
+Alexandre Farel is the son of a prominent television presenter, Jean Farel.
+Claire, his mother, left Jean and lives with Adam Wizman, who is also separated from his Orthodox Jewish wife, with whom he has a daughter, Mila.
 When Alexandre returns from finishing his studies in the United States, he accompanies his mother for an evening and meets Mila.
-Together they go to a party for former students of the Lycée Henri-IV.
+Together, they go to a party for the former students of Lycée Henri-IV.
 The next day, the police arrest Alexandre, who has been accused of rape by Mila.
 He denies the charge and argues that the act was consensual.
 The event sends the families into a breakdown as their lives are torn apart by the trial.